ZSH64/lan/my-interview.md

-Good afternoon, and thank you for joining us today!
+Good afternon, thank you for joing!
+Just as an introduction, I am Zahra;

-My name is Zahra, and I’m a DevOps Engineer at Allianz Ireland.
-My primary role involves maintaining our cloud infrastructure and implementing CI/CD processes.
-I work closely with our cloud solution architect, and together, we form the core of the DevOps team here at Allianz Ireland.
+I work as a DevOps enngenner in Allianz Ireland!I started my journey around 3 and half years ago.
+My job is maintaining the cloud infrastructure and implementing the CI/CD process.
+Also support QA, Developer and Prodcut owners.

-We began our journey about three and a half years ago.
-Since then, we have collaboratively built the entire infrastructure and the operational sites surrounding it.
-Our main platform is Azure.
-We run Windows applications on the App Service Environment and .NET Core applications on Kubernetes clusters.
-Currently, we manage six custom-built Kubernetes clusters, which are isolated from one another to ensure robust security and performance.
+We primarily work with Azure.
+Our setup includes Windows applications running on the App Service Environment and .NET Core applications on Kubernetes clusters.
+W

+We're currently managing six custom-built Kubernetes clusters, What else?
+We use Prometheus and Graffana for monitoring and Elastic Stak for log aggregation

+Do you have any questions before we move forward?
+Is there anything of your interest before we move on?

 In terms of DevOps practices, we have a comprehensive setup including various metrics and dashboards that help us monitor and manage our infrastructure effectively.
 Our team is responsible for overseeing these clusters and providing support to other teams.